MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/mobile-client/index.md

 > **Important:** To install applications on iOS devices, you must first configure the Application Center server with SSL.
 See [Configuring Secure Sockets Layer (SSL)](../../installation-configuration/production/appcenter/#configuring-secure-sockets-layer-ssl).

-The **ibm.appcenter.ios.plist.onetimeurl** JNDI property of the IBM® Application Center Services controls whether One-Time URLs are used when the mobile client is installed on an iOS mobile device.
+The **ibm.appcenter.ios.plist.onetimeurl** JNDI property of the IBM  Application Center Services controls whether One-Time URLs are used when the mobile client is installed on an iOS mobile device.
 Set this property to false for maximal security.
 When you set this property to false, users must enter their credentials several times when they install the mobile client: once when they select the client and once when they install the client.

 When you set the property to true, users enter their credentials only once.
 A temporary download URL with a cryptographic hash is generated when the user enters the credentials.
 This temporary download URL is valid for 1 hour and does not require further authentication.
 This solution is a compromise between security and ergonomy.